openharmony/docs/en/application-dev/napi/neural-network-runtime-guidelines.md

-# Development Guide for Connecting the Neural Network Runtime to an AI Inference Framework
+# Connecting the Neural Network Runtime to an AI Inference Framework

 ## When to Use